 The PSAT (Preliminary SAT) is a two-part exam that is very similar to the SAT.
 The parts are Evidence Reading and Writing and Math.
 Not to be taken lightly, the PSAT is generally the first indicator that colleges and universities use for scholarship and placement purposes.

 When do I take the test?
 Most students take the PSAT in the fall of their junior year in high school.
-This year there will be the first with a redesigned PSAT affecting the 2017 and 2018 classes.
-In addition, some students choose to take it during their sophomore year, which is strongly encouraged.
-However, scores on the PSAT during your student’s junior year are used to determine National Merit Scholars who qualify for merit-based scholarships distributed throughout the United States.
+In addition, some students choose to take it during their sophomore year, which is strongly encouraged as a dry run for the Junior year.
+However, only scores on the PSAT during your student’s junior year are used to determine National Merit Scholars who qualify for merit-based scholarships distributed throughout the United States.

 How do I register?
 You must sign up for the PSAT at your high school.
 The PSAT is administered during October of every school year.
 There is a fee associated with taking the PSAT, but there are fee waiver opportunities for certain students and some schools pay for their students to take the test.